A Novel Deflation Approach for Topology Optimization and Application for Optimization of Bipolar Plates of Electrolysis Cells: Numerical Validation of the Deflation Approach

 as well as

 respectively.
 On the remaining parts of the boundary, we impose a no-slip condition for the velocity, i.e. $u_{\text{D}}=[0,0]^T$.
-For the volume target we choose $V_{\text{des}}=0.5$, which corresponds to one third of the volume of the hold-all domain $D$.
+For the volume target we choose $V_{\text{des}}=0.5$, which corresponds to one third of the volume of the hold-all domain $\holdall$.

 We apply our deflation approach using Algorithm \ref{algo:deflation} with parameters $\gamma=0.7$ and $\delta=10^{6}$.
-We computed $40$ different local minimizers with our approach, which are displayed in Figure \ref{fig:doublepipefiveholes}.
+We computed $37$ different local minimizers with our approach, which are displayed in Figure \ref{fig:doublepipefiveholes}.
 The shapes are arranged in the order they were discovered by the deflation procedure.
 The best local optimizer, found in the second iteration of Algorithm $\ref{algo:deflation}$, coincides with the best performing shape reported in \cite{Papadopoulos2021Topology}.
+The objective function value for each local minimizer is displayed in Figure $\ref{fig:doublepipefiveholes_objective}$.
 Overall, the results of Figure \ref{fig:doublepipefiveholes} are consistent with the $42$ designs found in \cite{Papadopoulos2021Topology}, demonstrating that our deflation technique is indeed capable of discovering multiple local minimizers of topology optimization problems.

-To compute these $40$ local solutions, we needed to perform $100$ iterations of our deflation algorithm, resulting in the solution of $100$ topology optimization problems, with an additional $93$ solves due to the restarts (step 12 of Algorithm \ref{algo:deflation}).
-Thus, our procedure discovers a new local minimizer every $2.5$ iterations of Algorithm \ref{algo:deflation}.
-Since we stopped our algorithm after performing these $100$ iterations, there is a possibility that we did not find all local minimizers, as evidenced by the absence of $\mathbb{Z}_2$ symmetric pairs in Figure \ref{fig:doublepipefiveholes}, which must also be solutions (i.e. shapes \num{13} and \num{24}).
+To compute these $37$ local solutions, we needed to perform $100$ iterations of our deflation algorithm, resulting in the solution of $100$ topology optimization problems, with an additional $93$ solves due to the restarts (step 12 of Algorithm \ref{algo:deflation}).
+Thus, our procedure discovers a new local minimizer roughly every $2.5$ iterations of Algorithm \ref{algo:deflation}.
+Since we stopped our algorithm after performing these $100$ iterations, there is a possibility that we did not find all local minimizers, as evidenced by the absence of $\mathbb{Z}_2$ symmetric pairs in Figure \ref{fig:doublepipefiveholes}, which must also be solutions (i.e. shapes \num{13} and \num{35}).
 Increasing the number of iterations may help in discovering more local minimizers.
-In summary, this example demonstrates that our approach is capable to compute multiple local minimizers of topology optimization problems.
-Furthermore, it highlights the stability of our approach, considering that the penalty function consists of $99$ terms in the final iteration of the deflation procedure.